jose-d/easybuild-singularity-testbench/README.md

 ```
 #### Create directory for build

+hint: it should be in directory with RW access rights.

 ```
 [jose@koios2 test_of_slib]$ mkdir /mnt/shared-scratch/u/jose/14
 ```

 #### Start shell and build "vim"

+`/mnt/shared-scratch/u/jose/14` is directory with RW access rights on host system.
+`/sw/local/el7/x86_64` is directory INSIDE of container, serving as target for build.
+If you don't like it, change it here, and also in `container.def`.

 ```
 [jose@koios2 test_of_slib]$ singularity shell -B /mnt/shared-scratch/u/jose/14:/sw/local/el7/x86_64 ./c7hpc.img